Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 Flat buyers taking a housing loan from HDB have the option of retaining up to $20,000 of the available CPF savings in each buyer's OA.
 The remaining balance in the CPF OA must be used to pay for the flat purchase, before they can take an HDB housing loan.
 If you need the CPF refund from the sale of your current property to finance the resale flat purchase, please ensure the amount has already been credited to your CPF OA, before you submit the resale application.

-You should also take note of the following conditions for using your CPF savings:
+Take note of the following conditions for using your CPF savings:

 You may be eligible to receive a housing subsidy to help with the purchase of your resale flat.